chipzx92/DataEngineeringI320/docs/misc/index.md

 # Connect to a Spare VM

 If you can't connect to the VM you registered for, you can connect to a spare VM.
-The spare VM must already be running - check with one of the professors to make sure one is running.
+The spare VM must already be started - check with one of the professors to make sure one is running.

-Copy on of the three connection strings below - make sure no one else is using it already: lab-3257ec74-0a8f-4bca-8d4f-07a77b79bc3c.centralus.cloudapp.azure.com:7009 lab-3257ec74-0a8f-4bca-8d4f-07a77b79bc3c.centralus.cloudapp.azure.com:7010 lab-3257ec74-0a8f-4bca-8d4f-07a77b79bc3c.centralus.cloudapp.azure.com:7011
+Copy on of the three connection strings below - make sure no one else is using it already:

+lab-3257ec74-0a8f-4bca-8d4f-07a77b79bc3c.centralus.cloudapp.azure.com:7009
+lab-3257ec74-0a8f-4bca-8d4f-07a77b79bc3c.centralus.cloudapp.azure.com:7010
+lab-3257ec74-0a8f-4bca-8d4f-07a77b79bc3c.centralus.cloudapp.azure.com:7011